Centre transforming railway infrastructure by making record investment: PM Modi | Business

 Earlier, Banerjee, while speaking on the occasion, condoled the demise of Modi's mother Hiraben. ''Your mother is also our mother,'' she said.

-The CM also said work on four out of the five railway projects that Modi launched were started during her tenure as railway minister.
+The CM also said work on four out of the five railway projects that Modi launched was started during her tenure as railway minister.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)